 Phyllis Mix approached us in the Fall of 2018.
 She wanted to make a real difference in the lives of some of the older women who had been guests at the shelter.
 Phyllis donated enough money, matched with other donations and grants, to purchase a home for several of these women.
 We were able to lease, remodel, and eventually purchase DeDe’s Home by working closely with Corvallis Housing First and a dynamic project committee.
 Our first residents moved into DeDe's Home in July of 2019, which was less than a year after the project was conceived!
 Our shelter manager, Nohe Kahalewai, also manages DeDe’s Home.

 Our most recent change has been to switch our operations (including 3 meals and activities) to stay open 24 hours a day, 7 days a week during the COVID-19 emergency.
 This was essential to provide our guests/neighbors with a safe place to “stay home and stay healthy.”
 To achieve this, we quickly increased our staff hours and staffed a kitchen crew to safely prepare meals.
 Most of our volunteers (with a few exceptions) are elderly and more vulnerable to COVID-19 so it took awhile to get our volunteer support back to cover all the needed times.
-As the only low barrier shelter still in operation in Corvallis during the pandemic, we were able to obtain “leftover” state money that was specifically earmarked for 2019-20 winter operations.
+As the only low barrier shelter still in operation in Corvallis during the pandemic, we were able to obtain “leftover” state money that was specifically earmarked for 2019-20 winter operations, and have remained open continuously since March 2020.

 History of Room at the Inn